2bndy5/Targeting_Computer_Rainmeter_Skin/README.rst

 Targeting Computer
 ##################

 This is the home for developing Targeting Computer.
-Targeting computer animation based on the one seen in Star Wars Episode 4.
+A Rainmeter skin that mimics the Targeting computer animation as seen in Star Wars Episode 4.
+I specifically made this for
+`GioBonvi's Into Space Skin <https://www.deviantart.com/giobonvi/art/Into-space-Rainmeter-Layout-663394380>`_, but it can be used freely.
+The animation cycles every minute.
+To adjust size of skin simply adjust the variable AnimationW and the height will be calculated automatically.
+The date and time section (including font size) is placed according to the calculated height.
+The font was made by GioBonvi & taken from the "into Space" skin mentioned above.

 Rainmeter required
 ##################